andre-moura/personal-website/README.md

 npm i
 ```

-Run the app in the development mode
+Run the application in the development mode
 ```bash
 npm start
 ```